OpenBW/BWAPI4J/README.md

 # BWAPI4J

 This is a Java wrapper for BWAPI 4.2.0.
-It is intended to replace the older projects bwmirror and JNIBWAPI.
+It is intended to replace older projects such as bwmirror and JNIBWAPI.

 BWAPI4J is compatible with both the original BW (on Windows) as well as OpenBW (on Linux)